bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 set that equals to document.query selectorAll.
 What do I want to get in here?
 I want to get very specifically the pound tabs, angle bracket, ul, angle bracket, LI, angle bracket a.
 Those elements.
-Using the elements that I want to get and assign to my tabs variable.
+Using the elements that I want to get and assign to my tabs variable.</p>

-Then I want to add a
+<p>Then I want to add a
-click handler to all of them, so I&apos;m going to use a loop for, var i equals zero, or i is less that tabs.length, i plus plus, curly braces and then down here I&apos;m going to say, okay, tabs square bracket i, so each tab as we go through this loop, I&apos;m going to add an event listener and the event listener is going to listen for a click.
+click handler to all of them, so I&apos;m going to use a loop for, var i equals zero, or i is less that tabs.length, i plus plus, curly braces and then down here I&apos;m going to say, okay, tabs square bracket i, so each tab as we go through this loop, I&apos;m going to add an event listener and the event listener is going to listen for a click.</p>

-And then when the click happens, we could run a function.
-We could do an anonymous function like this, and put everything inside of here.
+<p>And then when the click happens, we could run a function.
+We could do an
+anonymous function like this, and put everything inside of here.
 But in this case, it&apos;ll be a little bit cleaner to make a separate function, so I&apos;m going to have a function down here.
 Function, select tab.
 I&apos;ll